 So just how do the two fare against each other.
-For starters, viral videos aim to capture short attention spans.
+For starters, viral videos aim to capture those with short attention spans.
 One minute a viral video is massive the next minute it has slipped away.
 On the other hand, social videos focus on gaining attention, gradually increasing over time.

 Regarding socialization.
 Viral videos don't require any form of online socializing or engagement.
 The video is shot, uploaded and goes viral based on views and shares.
 Social videos however largely depend on the engagement around them and scale of conversations.

 While social videos success does depend on the message they are expressing and the authenticity of the video, viral videos can achieve views on shares without following any specific code of conduct.
 Viral videos can be fake and still have the power to be successful.

 Perhaps one of the biggest differences between the two is who they target.
-As we have said previously, viral videos revolves around the quantity of views and shares.
+As we have said previously, viral videos revolves around a number of views and shares.
 They don't specifically need a target audience, or objective to go viral.
 On the contrary, social video is all about the quality.
 They are focused on who shares and who views their videos.
 All social videos have a clear targeted audience in mind and clear objectives, which success can be measured on.